jefftriplett/django-podcast/trunk/readme.txt

     `ln -s $HOME/source/django-podcast-read-only/podcast/ $HOME/lib/python/podcast`

-You could simply physically move the "podcast" directory to a location that resides on your Python path, but that would break future Subversion updates.
+Alternatively, you could physically move the "podcast" directory of the Subversion checkout to a location that resides on your Python path, but that would break future Subversion updates.

 Add `podcast` as a tuple item to your `INSTALLED_APPS` in `settings.py`: